ThomasHeb/2AxisLaserCutter/README.md

   - A good result is where the complete wood is cut through and corners are sharp
   - My prefered setup is 2xS40F400 (2 repeates with 40% power and a feedrate of 400mm/min), or 3xS40F500, especially when the density of the balsa is a bit higher
   - The resulting dimension is at the beginning not very important, because this can be adjusted in the design.
-  - You can use the "test01.gcode" file from the [06_Example](https://github.com/ThomasHeb/2AxisLaserCutter/tree/main/06_Example) Folder
+  - You can use the "test_01.gcode" file from the [06_Example](https://github.com/ThomasHeb/2AxisLaserCutter/tree/main/06_Example) folder (1xS15F500 is used for the text)
   - You can generate your own test pattern with SketchUp and the laser cutter skript.
     ![Test_01](https://github.com/ThomasHeb/2AxisLaserCutter/blob/main/img/test_01.png)
     ![Test_01a](https://github.com/ThomasHeb/2AxisLaserCutter/blob/main/img/test_01a.JPG)